-Orton-Gillingham Classroom Educator Training is a comprehensive weeklong class (6 days) offered through Horizon Academy.
-The class advances the understanding of specific procedures of the OG Approach and the underlying principles in teaching reading, spelling, and vocabulary.
-Teachers learn the principles of teaching students diagnosed with dyslexia or language-based learning disabilities to unlock the code of reading and spelling.
+Horizon Academy is hosting Janet George, M.S., M.ED, an Accredited Training Fellow of the Orton-Gillingham Academy.
+This educator training is a comprehensive class that advances the understanding of specific procedures of the O-G Approach and the underlying principles in teaching reading, spelling, and vocabulary.
+Teachers learn the principles of teaching students diagnosed with dyslexia and other language-based learning disabilities to unlock the code of reading and spelling.

-8:00 a.m. – 4:00 p.m.
+7:30 a.m. – 12:30 p.m.
+CST

 For more information regarding levels of certification, see the Academy website, www.ortonacademy.org.
-If a Classroom Educator wishes to pursue Associate level certification by the Academy, all course work and practicum training may be applied to the Associate training requirements.
+If a Classroom Educator wishes to pursue Associate level certification by the Academy, all coursework and practicum training may be applied to the Associate training requirements.
 Additional fees and practicum hours are required for this certification.